Pokegen/sys-botbaseplus/README.md

 See also the list of [contributors](https://github.com/DevYukine/sys-botbaseplus/contributors) who participated in this project.

-Also a big thanks to the people on the ReSwitched Discord Server who helped me (especially SciresM & Behemoth) and olliz0r 😊
+Also a big thanks to the people on the ReSwitched Discord Server (especially SciresM & Behemoth) and olliz0r who helped me during development 😊

 ## License